What is a biosimilar?

 At this time, there are three types of biologics used to treat IBD

-Work with your GI to decide if a biologic or biosimilar is right for you
+Work with your GI to decide which medicine(s) are right for you

 Some key points to discuss include:

-- The type of biologics and biosimilars available and their purpose.
+- The types of biologics, reference biologics and biosimilars, available and their purpose.

 - How the medicines are administered (usually by injection or intravenous [IV] infusion).

-- The benefits of taking these medicines (offer targeted and effective treatment with few possible side effects).
+- The benefits of taking these medicines (they offer targeted and effective treatment with a low incidence of possible side effects).

-- The risks and possible side effects of these medicines (these can be different for each drug).
+- The risks and possible side effects of these medicines (these can be different for each biologic).

 Sticking to your treatment plan